carolinearvidsson/lin513/README.md

 ### Output (CFS)

-The extracted features and complexities of the training data will be used to train regression models, at present using Bayesian ridge regression.
+The extracted features and manually annotated complexities of the training data will be used to train regression models, at present using Bayesian ridge regression (through scikitlearn).
 Before training, the program will create a number of versions of the feature matrix with different combinations of features.
-These versions are, as program is written now (see further definition below in Features section):
+At present, these versions are (see further definitions below in Features section):

-- All features
+- All features (783 features)
-- Only handcrafted
+- Only handcrafted (13 features)
-- Only features based on BERT-embeddings and the embeddings themselves
+- Only features based on BERT-embeddings and the embeddings themselves (770 features)
-- Only embeddings
+- Only embeddings (768 features)
-- Handcrafted, embeddings-based features and 50 embeddings
+- Handcrafted, embeddings-based features and 50 embeddings (65 features)

-The incoming features from the test data goes through the same process of creating versions.
+The incoming feature matrix extracted from the test data goes through the same process of version creation.
 The number of versions and how they are structured can easily be changed in the script (see regression.py).

-As final output the program prints statistic measures from comparing the predicted complexities and the manually annotated complexities found for each target.
-The statistic measures used are the same (by type, not necessarily method) as the task authors have published as expected baseline performance on the task's [website](https://github.com/MMU-TDMLab/CompLex).
+As final output when running the program in test mode, the program prints statistic measures from comparing the predicted complexities and the manually annotated complexities found for each target.
+The statistic measures used are the same as the task authors have published as expected baseline performance on the task's [website](https://github.com/MMU-TDMLab/CompLex).
 These are Pearson's R, Spearman's Rho, Mean Absolute Error (MAE), Mean Squared Error (MSE) and R-squared (R2).

 The program will execute these measures for each of the trained models.

 ## Classes

+Below are all the classes used by the program, the majority of which are classes used to extract features from the data.

 ### Basic data structure

+Upon running the program, in either training or test mode, the data will be structured as defined below.

 ##### WS (Wordspace) (CFS)

-The wordspace contains all entries from the given data.
-It collects unique Word objects (see below) in a set as well as stores all target types.
+The wordspace contains all entries from the data.
+It collects unique Word objects (see below) in a set as well as stores all target types which will be used by some of the feature classes.

 ##### Word (CFS)

-The Word object represents a single entry (i.e. row) from the data given when running the program.
-The content of each column (see section Data above) is used as an attribute.
-Word objects are later given to each feature method to extract features.
+The Word object represents a single entry (i.e. row) from the dataset.
+The content of each column (see Data section above) are used as attributes.

 ### Features